[There is a wide selection of Readings for Masses on ALL SOUL'S DAY.

 in the embrace of the Lord's loving care.

-all our relatives and friends who have died: (pause)
+4. For all our relatives and friends who have died: (pause)

 that the God in whom they hoped will look on them with love